Anthony-Nolan/Atlas/README_ManualTesting.md

       ```

 ### Generating a Test Harness

+#### Upload Haplotype Frequency Set File
+The first step is to upload the haplotype frequency (HF) set file that will be used by MPA for calculating match predictions,
+as this must also be referenced for test harness generation.

+- The file should be uploaded as the *global* set, to the remote environment where search requests will eventually be run, as described here:
+  - TODO: ATLAS-627 - link to HF file upload README
+- It is critical that the file be left in remote azure storage; *DO NOT* delete, modify, or overwrite the file once it has been uploaded.
+- If the active, global HF set needs to be changed, upload a new file (ideally, with a unique name), and regenerate the test harness prior to running verification.

+#### Generate Test Patients & Donors
-- This is achieved by running the API, as described above in the Start up guide, and calling the endpoint: `POST /test-harness`.
+- After the file has been successfully imported, launch the API, as described above in the Start up guide, and call the endpoint: `POST /test-harness`.
-- All generated data is stored in the database defined within the app setting: `MatchPredictionVerification:Sql` (default: local db, `AtlasMatchPredictionVerification`):
+  - All data generated during this request will be stored in the database defined within the app setting: `MatchPredictionVerification:Sql`.
+  - Default: local db, `AtlasMatchPredictionVerification`.

 - Generation involves the following steps:
-  - Creating a new test harness entry - the ID of this is returned in the API result
+  1. Create a new test harness entry - the ID of this is returned in the API result.
-  - Downloading the *currently active, global* haplotype frequency set from the database defined in app setting: `MatchPrediction:Sql`
+  2. Retrieve the *currently active, global* HF set.
+    - This step requires info stored in the remote MPA database.
+      - The app setting, `MatchPrediction:Sql` must be overridden in user secrets to point at the remote MPA database.
+    - Haplotype frequencies are read from the file that was used to generate the active, global HF set.
-    - Default is local, but should be overridden in user secrets, so as to point at the same database against which match prediction will be run.
+      - The app setting: `AzureStorage:ConnectionString`, must also be overridden in user secrets to point at the remote azure storage account.
-  - Simulating patient and donor genotypes from a normalised pool of these haplotypes, and storing the simulants in the verification db.
+  3. Simulate patient and donor genotypes from a normalised pool of these haplotypes, and store the simulants in the verification db.
-  - Masking the simulated genotypes, and storing these new phenotypes in the db (each phenotype is linked back to its "parent", underlying genotype).
+  4. Mask the simulated genotypes, and store these new phenotypes in the verification db (each phenotype is linked back to its "parent", underlying genotype).

 ### Running Search Requests using Test Harness
 TODO: ATLAS-477